doofinder/php-doofinder/src/Management_V2/docs/Api/ItemsApi.md

 # **itemsTempBulkCreate**
 > \Swagger\Client\Model\BulkResult itemsTempBulkCreate($body, $hashid, $name)

-Creates items in bulk in the temporal index
+Creates a bulk of items in the temporal index.

-Creates an array of items in a single bulk operation in the temporal index
+Creates an array of items in the temporal index in a single bulk operation.

 ### Example
 ```php